andrinr/jaxcad/README.md

 ## Architecture

-JAXcad is built with a clean layered architecture:
+JAXcad is built with 5 independent layers:

 ```
 ┌─────────────────────────────────────┐